w3f/polkadot-wiki/docs/learn/archive/learn-governance.md

 time as a regular referendum (either public- or council-proposed) is the only time multiple referenda can be voted on.

-Every {{ polkadot: 28 :polkadot }} {{ kusama: 7 :kusama }} days, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
+Every 28 days (7 days on Kusama), a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
 There is a queue for Council-approved proposals and a queue for publicly-submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues, where the proposals' rank is based on [endorsement](#endorsing-proposals) (i.e. bonded tokens).

 ### Adaptive Quorum Biasing

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} introduces the concept of **Adaptive Quorum Biasing**, which is used to alter the effective super-majority required to make it easier or more difficult for a proposal to pass depending on voting power (turnout) and origin (Council or public).
+Polkadot introduces the concept of **Adaptive Quorum Biasing**, which is used to alter the effective super-majority required to make it easier or more difficult for a proposal to pass depending on voting power (turnout) and origin (Council or public).

 Adaptive Quorum Biasing creates three tallying mechanisms: majority carry, super-majority approve, and super-majority against.
 They all equate to a simple majority-carry system at 100% turnout.
 Their